Economy of Azerbaijan: Republic era

 In 2012, because of its economic performance after the Soviet breakup, Azerbaijan was predicted to become "Tiger of Caucasus".
 In 2012, Globalization and World Cities Research Network study ranked Baku as a Gamma-level global city.

 In 2015, Turkey and Azerbaijan agreed to boost mutual trade to US$15 billion by 2023.

-Macro-economic trend
+Macroeconomic trend

 The following is a chart of trend of gross domestic product of Azerbaijan at market prices with figures in USD.

 For purchasing power parity comparisons, the US dollar was exchanged at 1,565.88 Manats only.
-Currently, the new Manat is in use, with an exchange rate of about 1 manat = $1.10.
+Currently, the new Manat is in use, with an exchange rate of about 1 manat = $0.59.
 Mean graduate pay was $5.76 per man-hour in 2010.

 The following table shows the main economic indicators in 1980–2017.